 Over the last 10 years, coincident with rising valuation ratios and a moderation in expected Developed Market growth and inflation, our long-term Capital Market Assumptions for Global Equities trended downward through 2017 before stabilizing at historically low levels.
 More recently, declining equity markets in 2022 and an increase to our longer-run inflation expectations have reversed this trend, moving our forecasts higher.
-Our outlook for returns of Global Equities over the next 10 years is 7.1%, a decrease of 0.7% from our forecast of 7.8% for the fourth quarter of 2023.
+Our outlook for returns of Global Equities over the next 10 years is 6.5%, a decrease of 0.4% from our forecast of 6.9% at the end of the third quarter of 2024.